jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 :::caution

-Intel 7-10th gen CPUs have been removed from this list, since the toolkit for these generations has been deprecated by Intel, and may stop working at any time in the future.
+Intel 7-10th gen CPUs have been removed from this list, since the toolkit for these generations has been deprecated by Intel.
+QSV on Linux for these iGPUs may stop working in a few years.
 You will be required to switch to VA-API when that happens.

 :::